 The Climate Program has developed a project schedule that has interim deliverables that will ensure that the delivery of the model climate element and guidance is met by June 2023.
-The following graphic shows a brief visualization of the project timeline, which is also discussed in detail in the following section.

 The initialization phase included several standard startup tasks, such as executing interagency agreements and developing contracts for complimentary expertise to be added to the project team due to limited staff availability.

 Between January and April 2022, Commerce and project partners contributed to a list of climate measures (goals, policies, actions).
 Hundreds of draft measures were submitted by our project collaborators.
 This draft list of measures will be refined in the next phases of work, and will include identifying measures that are demonstrably effective to reduce climate impacts, among other criteria.
 This refinement will be undertaken by Commerce, partner agencies, Tribal representatives, local government staff members and Uplift members.

 The Design and Development Phase that runs through September 2022 focuses on developing model element guidance and diving deeper into the draft measures that were gathered in the previous phase.
 Some of the considerations for measures that will ultimately be included in the model element include the following:

 - Is the measure scalable by size of jurisdiction?

 - What data do we (agency partner team) have to support a ranking system?

 - What best available science do we have to support a jurisdiction if they choose a particular measure?